If this is your sort of thing, you'd probably like to read about our visit to Stockwell Bus Garage too.

-This uncanny sight comes with a backstory to match.
+The uncanny sight comes with a backstory to match.
 Residents of the small village of Imber in Wiltshire were turfed out of their village by the Ministry of Defence (MoD) in 1943 so the land could be used for military exercises.
 They were promised their village back at the end of the war.
+That never happened.

-Fast forward to a tipsy conversation in a Bath pub in 2009, a bit of schmoozing with the MoD's top brass, and the concept of Imberbus was born...
+Fast forward to a tipsy conversation in a Bath pub in 2009, some schmoozing with the MoD's top brass, and the concept of Imberbus was born...
 Imber may not have any residents, but by heck, it was going to have a (once-annually) bus service.

-It's since ballooned into something of a cult event, some bus fanatics even coming from overseas.
+Imberbus has since ballooned into something of a cult event, some bus fanatics even coming from overseas to experience it.

-There are various landmarks, events and refreshments to get stuck into along the way, including Imber Church, Caspers Cafe at Warminster Station, the village halls in Tilshead and Chitterne, and Market Lavington Museum.
+There are various landmarks, events and refreshments to get stuck into, including Imber Church, Caspers Cafe at Warminster Station, the village halls in Tilshead and Chitterne, and Market Lavington Museum.

-Day tickets for Imberbus are £10 (children ride for just £1 on top of this).
-This gives you unlimited rides (allowing you to try different buses, and stop off in various villages along the way).
+Day tickets for Imberbus are £10 (children ride for just £2 on top of this).
+This gives you unlimited rides, allowing you to try different buses, and stop off in various villages along the way.
 There's no need to book ahead — in fact you can't.
 Buses only accept cash, but you should be able to purchase tickets from a special desk at Warminster in the morning using a card.
 Cash machines are also available in Warminster Market Place — five minutes walk from the rail station.

 In recent years, the event raised £22,000 for the Imber Church fund and the Royal British Legion — so your cash is going to a good cause.

-By the way, cars, motorbikes, cycles, scooters and pedestrians are NOT permitted access to the military roads on 20 August, so don't try to join in that way.
+By the way, cars, motorbikes, cycles, scooters and pedestrians are NOT permitted access to the military roads on Imberbus day, so don't try to join in that way.